Muttalib--Borodin ensembles in random matrix theory --- realisations and correlation functions: Hard edge density

 We could take the limit of the double contour integral formula \eqref{KK2} with $\alpha_1 = \dotsb = \alpha_N = c$ to derive the limiting correlation kernel near $0$ for the $\theta = 0$ case of the Laguerre Muttalib--Borodin ensemble, but here we introduce an alternative approach.
 Note that the joint PDF of the $\theta = 0$ Laguerre Muttalib--Borodin ensemble is given in \eqref{Pd3A}.
 Changing variables $\log \lambda_j \mapsto \mu_j$, we have that the joint PDF for $\mu_1 \geq \mu_2 \geq \dotsb \geq \mu_N$ is proportional to

-Then the results in \cite{Claeys-Wang11} yields that the correlation functions for the smallest variables $\mu_N, \mu_{N - 1}, \dotsc$ converge to the correlation functions in the Tracy-Widom distribution, upon proper scaling.
-(Note that in \cite{Claeys-Wang11} there is a technical assumption that $V(x) \to +\infty$ faster than any linear equation as $x \to \pm \infty$.
-But it is not hard to see that in the $-\infty$ direction this requirement can be relaxed to a linear growth to $+\infty$.)
+Then the results in \cite{Claeys-Wang11} indicate that the correlation functions for the smallest variables $\mu_N, \mu_{N - 1}, \dotsc$ converge to the correlation functions in the Tracy-Widom distribution, upon proper scaling.
+More specifically, the results in \cite{Claeys-Wang11} are only concerned with the asymptotics of biorthogonal polynomials.
+In principle, by summing up the products of the biorthogonal polynomials, the asymptotics of the correlation kernel results, but technically this is nontrivial.
+Note that in \cite{Claeys-Wang11} there is a technical assumption that $V(x) \to +\infty$ faster than any linear equation as $x \to \pm \infty$.
+But it is not hard to see that in the $-\infty$ direction this requirement can be relaxed to a linear growth to $+\infty$.